CrumpLab/ResearchMethods/README.md

 2. The source code for this textbook is available in this github repository

  a.
-Edit the .Rmd files, and push them back
+Edit the .Rmd files, and submit pull requests

   b.
 The edit link in the top bar of the textbook should automatically take you to the source .Rmd file